This roast vegetable pate is healthy, delicious and vegan-friendly. Serve as a dip when entertaining or as a spread for a healthy lunch or snack.

 - Cut all vegetables into chunks.
 Place in a large baking dish, drizzle with oil, sprinkle with salt and bake for 45 minutes or until soft (the time will depend on the size of the vegetable chunks.
 If they are really small, it may take less than 45 minutes).

-- Cool and process in a blender or use a stick blender until just smooth.
+- Cool and process in a food processor, blender or use a stick blender until just smooth.
 Add lemon juice and extra salt to taste.
 I used about 3 Tbsp.
 Just keep tasting and adding until it tastes good.